lguillaud/osd_transform_vis/README.md

 ## Transform plugin

 An Opensearch visualization plugin that allows arbitrary queries results to be processed by a [Mustache](https://mustache.github.io/) transform.
-You can also call any external JS library to build new visualisations: Google Chart, d3js, ...
+You can also call any external JS library to build new visualisations: Google Chart, d3js, Apache Echart...

 **[See OpenSearch Community Projects](https://opensearch.org/community_projects)**